VogelerLab/PC-Remote-Restart/README.md

 ### 5. Add a Client

+NOTE: The computer running MeshCentral and the remote running AMT must be on same subnet in order to see eachother.

 - Go to https://localhost:4444/ and login (if not done already)
 - Click "click here to create a device group", then enter:
   Name: main (doesn't matter)